ajaykumar4127/phd2mm/README.md

    Armor and Helmet </br>
-   -Every Helldiver Armor and Helmet.
+   -Every Helldiver Armor and Helmet, including Other if it isn't listed in the app.

   <details>
    <summary> Audio</summary>